olgapombo/olgapombo.github.io/curriculum.md

 ## Academic appointments, positions and responsabilities

-* 2016 - ongoing - *Professor with Habilitation retired* with [collaboration agreement](https://ciencias.ulisboa.pt/pt/perfil/ommartins)), “Department of History and Philosophy of Sciences”, Faculty of Sciences of the University of Lisbon (FCUL).
+* 2016 - ongoing - *Retired Professor with Habilitation* with [collaboration agreement](https://ciencias.ulisboa.pt/pt/perfil/ommartins)), “Department of History and Philosophy of Sciences”, Faculty of Sciences of the University of Lisbon (FCUL).
 * 2009 – 2016 - *Professor with Habilitation*, “Department of History and Philosophy of Sciences”, FCUL (since the 9th June 2009 up until retirement, the 1st January 2016).
-* 2007¬–2009 – *Professor (tenured)*, Department of History and Philosophy of Science, FCUL (since its founding on 1 August 2007)
+* 2007¬–2009 – *Professor Tenured*, Department of History and Philosophy of Science, FCUL (since its founding on 1 August 2007)
-* 2002 - 2007 - *Professor (tenured)*, “Department of Education”, FCUL (since 26th March 2003).
+* 2002 - 2007 - *Professor Tenured*, “Department of Education”, FCUL (since 26th March 2003).
 * 1988 - 2002 – *Professor* of the “Department of Education”, FCUL.
 * 1984 - 1988 – *Assistant Professor* of the “Department of Education” (appointed via public contest), FCUL.
 * 1980 - 1984 – *National Counsellor for the Teaching of Philosophy* (selected by national public contest).